chazmcgarvey/vimcoder/README.md

 }
 ```

+Notice that it looks just like regular code but has some keywords surrounded
+by dollar signs that will be expanded to real values.
+Something like this
-Something like this should be saved in a filed named `JavaTemplate` in your
+could be saved in a filed named `JavaTemplate` in your VimCoder storage
-VimCoder storage directory.
+directory.

 Potential Pitfalls
 ------------------